Mansur-Mustafin/LTW-Pre-Loved/Project-Requirements.md

 - [ ] Print shipping forms for items that have been sold.

 ### Buyers
-- Browse items using filters like category, price, and condition.
+- [ ] Browse items using filters like category, price, and condition.
 - [X] Engage with sellers to ask questions or negotiate prices.
 - [X] Add items to a wishlist.
 - Add items to a shopping cart.
 - [ ] Proceed to checkout with their shopping cart (simulate payment process).

 ### Admins
-- Elevate a user to admin status.
+- [X] Elevate a user to admin status.
-- Introduce new item categories, sizes, conditions, and other pertinent entities.
+- [ ] Introduce new item categories, sizes, conditions, and other pertinent entities.
-- Oversee and ensure the smooth operation of the entire system.
+- [X] Oversee and ensure the smooth operation of the entire system.
+- [ ] Statistics for the number of transactions, new users, and new items.

 ## Technology Stack
 - **HTML**: For structuring web content.